 — Elliott Erwitt

 Training and Supervision in the Skills of Photography

-- Four volunteers from the 2018 participants will be given training and supervision in the skills of photography by professional photographer, Hilary Stock.
+- Four volunteers from the 2018 participants have been given training and supervision in the skills of photography by professional photographer, Hilary Stock.

-- They will focus in particular on portrait photography, taking photos of the elderly whose stories have been collected by the volunteers on the Storytelling Project, both in the UK community and in the Gunjur community.
-These portrait photos will illustrate the publication of the stories.
+- Their focus in particular was on portrait photography, taking photos of the elderly whose stories have been collected by the volunteers on the Storytelling Project, both in the UK community and in the Gunjur community.
+These portrait photos illustrate the publication of the stories.

-- The group will also take both photos of comparable professions within both communities in 'The Humans of Marlborough and Gunjur Project' and contribute some photos to illustrate the business proposal in the Mango Business Project.
+- The group have also taken photos of comparable professions within both communities in 'The Humans of Marlborough and Gunjur Project' and have also contributed photos to illustrate the business proposal in the Mango Business Project.

 The Photography Project